pamidur/aspect-injector/README.md

 Check out [samples](samples) and [docs](docs)

 ### Requirements
-- .NetCore runtime 2.1.6+ installed on your machine (your projects can be anything that targets netstandard2.0)
+- .NetCore runtime 2.1.6+ installed on your machine (your projects can be anything that can reference netstandard2.0)

 ### Known Issues / Limitations
 - For analyzers to work in VSCode, don't forget to enable ```"omnisharp.enableRoslynAnalyzers": true```